CT-Data-Haven/cwi/README.md

 Installation
 ------------

-You can install the development version from [GitHub](https://github.com/CT-Data-Haven/cwi) with:
+You can install this package from [GitHub](https://github.com/CT-Data-Haven/cwi) with:

 ``` r
 # install.packages("devtools")